LarsKoelpin/golang-json-assert/README.md

 But, It can also check, if a JSON conforms with another.
 This means, that in theory actual and expected value are schematically compatible.
+This can be used to ensure that diffrent JSON objects provide some compability.

 ``` go
 actual := `